 Step 1: Choose an LLC Name

 The first step in forming an Oklahoma Limited Liability Company is to make sure the name you want is available.
-This needs to be done first because the state of Oklahoma requires that the name of each LLC must be distinguishable from other entity names registered in the state of Oklahoma.
+The state of Oklahoma requires that the name of each LLC be distinguishable from other entity names registered in the state.
 It only takes a few minutes to do an Oklahoma LLC name search on the Oklahoma Secretary of State’s website.

 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either: